BillyJaf/async-runtime/README.md

 }
 ```

 Since futures are lazy and do nothing unless polled by a runtime executor, then this process would exit without running any of its internal code!
 While this is technically fine, it would almost certainly be a bug - who wants a process that does nothing?
 Hence, Rust does not give you the option to do so.
-Furthermore, Rust does not include a runtime in the standard library as every situation where an runtime executor is required is different and providing a blanket solution would result in suboptimal performance in the majority of cases.
+Furthermore, Rust does not include a runtime in the standard library as every situation where a runtime executor is required is different and providing a blanket solution would result in suboptimal performance in the majority of cases.
 For example, as explained in the book [here](https://doc.rust-lang.org/book/ch17-01-futures-and-syntax.html), *a high-throughput web server with many CPU cores and a large amount of RAM has very different needs than a microcontroller with a single core, a small amount of RAM, and no heap allocation ability*.

 Of course, if you want to write runtime agnostic `async` functions, blocks and libraries then you may do so.
 However, without either using a third-party runtime or creating your own, you cannot call `.await` on a future from the `main` function due to `async` being contagious.
 Hence, `async` doesn't really exist in vanilla Rust.

 ## What if `main` Could Be Async?
-Let's assume that we could mark the `main` function as `async` without any further new functions. i.e. we may write something like:
+Let's assume that we could mark the `main` function as `async` without any further new functions. i.e. we are able to `.await` futures in `main`, but there is no further functionality.
+Consider:
 ```rust
 use std::time::Duration;